trapexit/mergerfs/mkdocs/docs/config/options.md

   mergerfs. (default: false)
 - **lazy-umount-mountpoint=BOOL**: mergerfs will attempt to "lazy umount" the mountpoint before mounting itself.
-Useful when performing live upgrades of mergerfs. (default: false)
+Useful when performing live upgrades of mergerfs.
+May not work on FreeBSD. (default: false)
 - **ignorepponrename=BOOL**: Ignore path preserving on
   rename.
 Typically rename and link act differently depending on the policy of `create` (read below).
 Enabling this will cause rename and